nathanscrivener/Terms-and-Conditions/index.md

 14.11   No waiver by the Principal of any breach or failure to enforce any provision of the Agreement by the Principal shall be effective unless in writing, nor shall it limit or prejudice any of the Principal’s rights concerning any subsequent breach.

 14.12   If any provision of the Agreement is held to be illegal, invalid, or unenforceable, that provision shall be read down or severed to the extent necessary, and the remaining provisions shall continue in full force and effect.

+14.13  These Terms apply to the exclusion of any other terms or conditions that the Contractor seeks to impose or incorporate or which might otherwise be implied by law, unless expressly agreed to in writing by the Principal within the Acceptance document or a subsequent formal written agreement signed by both parties.